Cookies on this website

 Senior postdoctoral researcher

-I am a mental health epidemiologist researching self-harm and suicide across the life course
+I am a mental health epidemiologist researching self-harm and suicide.

 • Parental self-harm and offspring outcomes

-I am developing a machine learning based tool for identifying self-harm in Electronic Health Records.
+Additionally, I am developing a machine learning-based tool to identify instances of self-harm within Electronic Health Records.

-Previously, I acted as the data curator of the Multicentre Study Self-harm in England and data analyst.
-This study involves collecting information on individuals who present to hospitals following self-harm.
-I studied trends in self-harm over time and the relationship between socio-economic and clinical characteristics with clinical care and mortality.
+Previously, I served as the data curator and analyst for the Multicentre Study of Self-harm in England.
+This study collects information on individuals who present to hospitals following self-harm.
+My work involved analysing trends in self-harm over time and examining the relationships between socio-economic and clinical characteristics with clinical care and mortality.